James D. Warner: Bishop

 On August 27, 1976, Warner was elected on the third ballot as Bishop of Nebraska at a special council held in St Mark's Pro-Cathedral.
-He was consecrated on November 30, 1976, in St Cecilia's Cathedral, by Presiding Bishop John Allin.
-During his episcopacy, he promoted ecumenism, and was instrumental in organising a shared Holy Communion on March 13, 1983, between Lutherans and Episcopalians at Trinity Cathedral.
+He was consecrated on November 30, 1976, in St Cecilia's Cathedral, with Presiding Bishop John Allin as chief consecrator.
+During his episcopacy, he promoted ecumenism, and was instrumental in organizing a shared Holy Communion on March 13, 1983, between Lutherans and Episcopalians at Trinity Cathedral.
 Warner retired in 1989.

 Family

 Warner married Barbara A. Wallgren on September 6, 1952, who died in 1957.
-He then married Marcy Walk Swan on February 8, 1960.
-He had seven children; Stephen, David, Cheryl, Mark, Kathryn, James, and Tammy.
+He then married Marcella "Marcy" Walk Swan (1932-2015) on February 8, 1960.
+He had seven children: Stephen, David, Cheryl, Mark, Kathryn, James, and Tammy.